imronuke/ADPRES/docs/install.md

 And now you can execute ADPRES from the smpl folder directly.

 ## Compiling in Windows
 In Windows you can compile ADPRES using g95 which can be obtained from [here](https://www.fortran.com/wp-content/uploads/2013/05/g95-Mingw_201210.exe).
+Then install g95 to your computer.

-Then you can download the [ADPRES zip files](https://github.com/imronuke/ADPRES) from Github.
+Then you can download the [ADPRES zip files](https://github.com/imronuke/ADPRES/archive/ADPRES_v.1.2.zip) from Github.

-After you install g95 and download ADPRES, from the command prompt, go to the [src folder](https://github.com/imronuke/ADPRES/tree/master/src) located inside the ADPRES folder which you had been downloaded, and compile the source codes using g95:
+After you install g95 and download ADPRES, open the command prompt.
+And from the command prompt, using `cd` command, go to the [src folder](https://github.com/imronuke/ADPRES/tree/master/src) located inside the ADPRES folder which you had been downloaded, and compile the source codes using g95:

 ```
 g95 -O4 -c mod_data.f90